Learning from the electronic structure of molecules across the periodic table: Additional results

 \subsection{Extended UMAP embedding analysis}

 In \textbf{\cref{fig:umap_by_l_nabla}} and \textbf{\cref{fig:umap_by_l}}, we show an extended version of \textbf{\cref{fig:embedding_analysis}} for both the $\nabla^2$DFT and OMol\_CSH\_58k datasets.
 We extract embeddings from 100 molecules of the train-2k split for the former, and 250 molecules for the latter.
-Clusters from the ``direct" model indicate that the ability to distinguish hydrogen and carbons atoms has been learned, consistent with the ubiquity of these elements in the training data.
+Clusters from the ``direct" model reflect the ubiquity of carbon and hydrogen elements in the training data.
 After Hamiltonian pretraining, a greater variety of features for different atomic elements can be distinguished.
 The remaining similarities occur between pairs such as C-H and O-F, which may have more structurally similar atomic environments within the training data.

 In the second row of each figure, we show the UMAP visualization, now colored by angular degree $l$.
 The embeddings after Hamiltonian pretraining on OMol\_CSH\_58k exhibit greater separation in the space of irreps of different degree $l$.
 Our results are thus consistent with the observations of \cite{kelvinlee} and \cite{miedaner2025direct}, where training on rank-2 targets (molecular hyperpolarizabilities) indicated better utilization of higher-degree irreps than training on scalar (rank-0) targets (energies).
 Extending this idea, the Hamiltonian matrix can be thought of as containing the highest-rank tensors required to encode the properties of a system of atoms in a given atomic orbital basis.
 Training to learn these matrix elements results in the model maximally leveraging different components of the spherical harmonic embeddings to extract structural descriptors from the training data.